Make this simple herbal salt to preserve fresh herbs from your garden

 3-5 cloves of organic garlic depending on how much you love garlic

 1/2 cup salt.
 Sea salt, kosher salt, Himalayan salt, course or fine….just use GOOD salt.
-We love Redmond Real Salt.
+We love Redmond Real Salt, which you can get from Thrive Market!
 It’s weird to say salt is delicious, but it is.
 Redmond salt is unrefined and unprocessed with trace minerals and no additives

 Pick your herbs.
 Wash thoroughly and dry.
 I’ve found it works best to let them sit out overnight to make sure they are dry and to get a little of the moisture out of the herbs themselves.

 Add herbs, garlic cloves, and 1/4 cup salt into food processor.
 PULSE until it resembles course sand.
 Make sure to pulse and not just turn it on or you’ll end up with a salty paste which I’m sure is good for something.
 I’m just not sure what.

 Add the remaining 1/4 cup and pulse a few times.
 Spread out on baking sheet to dry at least 24 hours.
 At this point it’s done and ready to be stored in an airtight jar.
 I like to take it one step further though and blend in our blender for a few seconds to break things up just a bit more.

 UPDATE – I’ve been playing around with the recipe a bit.
 For my last batch I used half Redmond Real Salt and half pink Himalayan salt.
 I think it adds a layer of flavor that is perfect.

 This fits nicely in small mason jar or Weck jar.
 It will keep for at least 6 months, but I doubt it lasts that long.
 You can also store in the refrigerator for longer periods.
 But again, we use the heck out of this stuff.